Christmas traditions axed as pandemic sweeps rural Kansas

 “I have so much other stuff to do.
 I don’t have time to follow people around,” Badsky said.
 “We have 900 square miles, we have three full-time officers and a part-time to take care of that and we are busy with everything else.”

-Such sentiments anger medical providers as coronavirus cases surge and it gets more difficult to find beds for their sickest patients as hospitals across the state fill up.
+Medical providers have been growing increasingly concerned, as coronavirus cases are surging and it’s getting more difficult to find beds for their sickest patients at hospitals across the state.

 “We need some backing to stop this virus and we are looking to people that need to do their job to do it, and so otherwise this thing is going to run rampant and it is going to put more pressure on our hospital,” Kris Mathews, the administrator of Decatur Health, a small critical access hospital in Oberlin, just 19 miles west of Norcatur.